AppsFlyerSDK/appsflyer-flutter-plugin/doc/API.md

 ---
 **<a id="getAppsFlyerUID"> `Future<String?> getAppsFlyerUID() async`**

-Use this API in order to get the A.
+Use this API in order to get the AppsFlyer ID.

 _Example:_
 ```dart